Canadian Casino Guide

 Most Popular Casino Games

 The best online Casinos have an incredible range of Casino games and Slots to be played; with software developers creating new and exciting games every day there’s always something thrilling to be discovered when you play at an online Casino.
-If you’re not sure where to start, check out this list of the top 10 Microgaming games played by Canadians:

 What Do the Different Casino Compliances Mean?

 At the bottom of reputable online casino and affiliate websites, such as jackpotcity.com and iphonecasino.com, there is always a host of certifications and endorsements.
 As a responsible gambler you probably check to make sure that there are some words and letters there, because you know that you should, but do you actually know what they all mean?
 What are the casino certifications that you should look out for, and which are the ones that should absolutely be present at every Canadian friendly online casino?
 Let’s take a closer look at casino certifications and compliances and reveal what they mean.

 The area that licenses and regulates an online casino will have its own stamp of approval, which will either be seen on the site’s home page or be easily found on its information pages.
 This important icon verifies that an online casino complies with international stipulations and is monitored to ensure that it always does so, and that there is recourse for players if this is not the case.

 If you have difficulty cashing out or claiming your bonuses, for instance, you’ll be able to take your complaint to the body or commission that has licensed the casino, if you’re playing at a legitimate site.
 This is an absolute deal-breaker; without a proper licence an online casino could simply make off with your money and you wouldn’t be able to follow it up through any channels.